 There are some cases whereby a dietary problem is not the root cause of bruxism, but the diet is virtually always a factor.
 For example, teeth grinding is sometimes caused by anti-depressant drugs or other medications, because the drugs deplete the body of magnesium and other vital nutrients.

 Nerve damage can also cause people to grind their teeth, even during their waking hours.
-This too is caused by anti-depressants and artificial sweeteners.
+This may be caused by anti-depressants or artificial sweeteners.
 In such cases, efforts should be made to stimulate nerve repair or regeneration.
-Effective techniques include supplementation with MSM and the B vitamins, especially vitamin B-6 and B-12, which gained fame for their seemingly miraculous effects upon nerves.
+Effective techniques include supplementation with MSM, alpha lipoic acid, and the B vitamins, especially vitamin B-6 and B-12, which gained fame for their seemingly miraculous effects upon nerves.
 Healthy fats should also be incorporated into the diet, such as butter.
 The goat cheese and flax oil blend that is described in our Budwig Protocol article is ideal.
 For more information about repairing nerve damage, reference the Bell's palsy article.